 Phenylethylamine (PEA) is a hormone-like alkaloid that has been described as the hormone of love.
 It is a mood-altering substance that produces a mild, confidence-instilling buzz, intensifies feelings of pleasure and is responsible for those sensations of swooning and walking on air that occur when you first fall in love.
 Phenylethylamine is also released during love-making, and is found in chocolate.
 While most chocolate-derived phenylethylamine is metabolised before it reaches the brain, some people are sensitive to the effects of even small quantities.

 So there you have it.
 Three week’s worth of researching and investigating nootropics!
-As you’ve made it all the way to the bottom of this post, please answer the following poll.
+Please leave a comment on your experience with nootropics.
 Thanks.

 Image credits: andrew_butko/wikimedia; forest&kim_starr/wikimedia; katya/flickr; azekhoria_benjamin/wikimedia; ton_rulkens/flickr; dinesh_valke/flickr; business-creations/shutterstock; badagnani/wikimedia; chaivat/wikimedia; pixabay